-Author has written 18 stories for Thunderbirds, Danny Phantom, Alvin and the chipmunks, Ultimate Muscle, Hetalia - Axis Powers, Percy Jackson and the Olympians, and Glee.
+Author has written 19 stories for Thunderbirds, Danny Phantom, Alvin and the chipmunks, Ultimate Muscle, Hetalia - Axis Powers, Percy Jackson and the Olympians, Glee, and Harry Potter.

 As a recent University graduate, I'm embarking on the life journey called... adulthood.
 Thus far, I find it lacking!
 I miss not being judged for